alishazaee/k8s-Training/RBAC/User-Authentication.md

    - Role bindings establish the connection between roles and subjects, enabling the assignment of permissions.
    - Multiple role bindings can be created to associate multiple users, groups, or service accounts with a specific role.

-## a scenario where user authentication is crucial in Kubernetes

-In a multi-tenant Kubernetes cluster, there are multiple teams or organizations, each responsible for deploying and managing their own applications.
-User authentication becomes essential to ensure secure access control and proper separation of privileges.